 Fading kitten syndrome is not a disease, but rather a collection of signs that develop in neonatal (newborn) kittens and signify their rapidly declining health.
 Kitten mortality is highest during the first week of life, accounting for up to 90% of feline deaths.
 An estimated 16% of kittens die before weaning.

 FKS has many underlying potential causes but, unfortunately, the first and only indication of this syndrome is the unexplained death of a very young kitten.
 Because of this, FKS has been compared to sudden infant death syndrome (SIDS) in human babies.

-Depending on the causes, they may also allow the kitten to survive indefinitely.
-People who rescue and foster pregnant cats and/or foster kittens should take time to learn to spot the symptoms of FKS as the offspring of stray and feral cats are particularly prone to this condition.
-Since FKS is so common, many people involved in feline rescue believe in the spaying of rescued pregnant cats for exactly this reason.
+There are some indications that a kitten may be at risk of developing fading kitten syndrome.
+People who rescue and foster pregnant cats and/or foster kittens should take time to learn to spot the signs of FKS as the offspring of stray and feral cats are particularly prone to this condition.
+The signs to watch for include:

 Causes of Fading Kitten Syndrome

 While there is no definitive cause or set of causes underlying the development of FKS, there are factors that contribute to kittens' early deaths.
 These include: